Floating Weeds: Theatrical

-Floating Weeds was released on November 17, 1959.
+Floating Weeds was released in Japan on November 17, 1959.
 It was released theatrically in the United States by Altura Films International on November 24, 1970.

 Home media

-Floating Weeds was released on Region 1 DVD by The Criterion Collection as a two-disc set with A Story of Floating Weeds.
+In 2004, Floating Weeds was released on Region 1 DVD by The Criterion Collection as a two-disc set with A Story of Floating Weeds.
 An alternate audio track contains a commentary by Roger Ebert.
 The two films were re-released by Criterion on a single Region A Blu-ray on May 7, 2024.
 This new edition of Floating Weeds is based on a 4K digital master with an uncompressed Japanese LPCM 1.0 monaural soundtrack.

-Subtitles for the Criterion edition of Floating Weeds take liberty with lines delivered by Kōji Mitsui early in the film: while wandering through the village in Kabuki costume promoting the troupe's appearance, he is asked his name by a prostitute he considers unattractive.
-He replies "Kinnosuke" rather than his character's actual name, Kichinosuke.
-When she appears surprised, he clarifies that he’s "Kin-Chan," teasing her that he is the famous Kabuki actor Kinnosuke Nakamura, who was popularly known as "Kin-Chan," an abbreviation of his name appended with "Chan," a Japanese honorific of endearment.
-However, counter to Mitsui's clear pronunciations, the Criterion subtitle has him first identify himself as "Mifune," and after her surprise he says "Toshiro," presumably an effort to make the exchange relevant to Western audiences by using the name of a more identifiable Japanese star.
+English subtitles for the Criterion Collection edition of Floating Weeds alter a comedic exchange involving Kōji Mitsui early in the film.
+While parading through a village in kabuki costume to promote his troupe, Mitsui's character is asked his name by a prostitute whom he considers unattractive.
+Instead of using his character's actual name (Kichinosuke), he replies "Kinnosuke."
+When she reacts with surprise, he claims he is "Kin-chan", jokingly passing himself off as the famous actor Kinnosuke Nakamura, who was popularly known by that diminutive.
+Despite Mitsui's clear pronunciation, the Criterion subtitles alter the dialogue to have him first identify himself as "Mifune" and then clarify with "Toshiro."
+This change was likely a localization effort to make the joke recognizable to Western audiences familiar with the name of a more identifiable Japanese star.